-Since I have been to Mexico three times, I thought I’d help you unveil the secret on when you have to tip in Mexico.
-Follow this guide, and you will be come a favorite customer!
+Since I have been to Mexico three times, I thought I’d help you unveil the secret of when you have to tip in Mexico.
+Follow this guide, and you will become a favorite customer!

 The currency in Mexico